Tutorials

 Design, evaluation, and development

-This tutorial was intended for people who have a basic familiarity with the function and structure of thesauri and ontologies.
-It introduced criteria for the design and evaluation of thesauri and ontologies and dealt with methods and tools for their development: Locating sources; collecting concepts, terms. and relationships to reuse existing knowledge; developing and refining thesaurus/ontology structure; software and database structure for the development and maintenance of thesauri and ontologies; standards such as RDF and TopicMaps; collaborative development of thesauri and ontologies; developing crosswalks / mappings between thesauri/ontologies.
-In summing up, the tutorial addressed the question of the amount of resources needed to develop and maintain a thesaurus or ontology.
+This tutorial is intended for people who have a basic familiarity with the function and structure of thesauri and ontologies.
+It will introduce criteria for the design and evaluation of thesauri and ontologies and then deal with methods and tools for their development: Locating sources; collecting concepts, terms. and relationships to reuse existing knowledge; developing and refining thesaurus/ontology structure; software and database structure for the development and maintenance of thesauri and ontologies; standards such as RDF and TopicMaps; collaborative development of thesauri and ontologies; developing crosswalks / mappings between thesauri/ontologies.
+In summing up, the tutorial will address the question of the amount of resources needed to develop and maintain a thesaurus or ontology.

 Preserving Websites on a National Scale, with Demonstration in NetarchiveSuite - morning session (9.00-12.30)